pran-av/OpenToWork/DATABASE_SETUP.md

 - Project URL format: `/project/<project_id>` (stored in projects.project_url)
 - Only one ACTIVE campaign per project (enforced by partial unique index)
 - Project names must be unique per user (enforced by unique index)
+- **Public Project URLs**: `/project/[projectId]` routes directly render the active campaign flow (projects table is NOT publicly accessible, only ACTIVE campaigns are)